-(A) Upon receiving notice of a state agency's excess supplies, property with remaining useful life, or surplus supplies, property with no remaining useful life, the director of administrative services will at no cost to the state agency take control of each excess or surplus supply item that is valued at one hundred dollars or more and make arrangements for their disposition.
+(B) Upon receiving notice of a state agency's excess or surplus property, the director of administrative services will at no cost to the state agency take control of each excess or surplus item that is valued at one hundred dollars or more and make arrangements for their disposition.

-(1) A state agency may dispose of its own excess or surplus supply that is valued at one hundred dollars or more, if the agency will be trading-in the supply for new supplies or equipment and the trade-in value is estimated to exceed the value of the supply if sold at public auction or if the disposal is through an interagency transfer.
+(1) A state agency may dispose of its own excess or surplus property that is valued at one hundred dollars or more, if the agency will be trading-in the supply for new supplies or equipment and the trade-in value is estimated to exceed the value of the property if sold at public auction or if the disposal is through an interagency transfer.

-(2) The director of administrative services may take control of excess or surplus supplies that are estimated to have value of less than one hundred dollars, if the agency that owns the supplies is not able to dispose of them in a cost effective or efficient manner and the agency requests the department of administrative services to dispose of the supplies.
+(2) The director of administrative services may take control of excess or surplus property that is estimated to have value of less than one hundred dollars, if the agency that owns the property is not able to dispose of it in a cost effective or efficient manner and the agency requests the department of administrative services to dispose of the property.

-(B) When a state agency, other than the department of administrative services, disposes of its excess or surplus supplies, it must dispose of the supplies in the most cost effective and efficient manner.
+(C) When a state agency, other than the department of administrative services, disposes of its excess or surplus property, it must dispose of the property in the most cost effective and efficient manner and in accordance with policies and procedures established by the director of administrative services.
 State agencies must consider the following methods of disposal:

-(1) Selling, leasing, donating, or transfering of excess or surplus supplies to another state agency;
+(1) Selling, leasing, donating, or transfering of excess or surplus property to another state agency;

-(3) Trading-in excess or surplus supplies towards new supplies or equipment;
+(3) Trading-in excess or surplus property towards new supplies or equipment;

-(4) Selling excess or surplus supplies to the general public by a fair and impartial process, such as advertisement by newspaper or internet;
+(4) Selling excess or surplus property to the general public by a fair and impartial process, such as advertisement by newspaper or internet;

 (6) Selling or donating to a nonprofit organization that is both exempt from federal income taxation under 26 U.S.C.
 501 (a) and (c)(3) and that receives funds from the state or has a contract with the state;

-(C) After complying with paragraph (A) of this rule, the department of administrative services and the state agency that disposes of its own excess or surplus supplies shall maintain a record of the disposition of the excess or surplus supplies in accordance with a proper record retention schedule.
+(D) After complying with paragraph (A) of this rule, the department of administrative services and the state agency that disposes of its own excess or surplus property shall maintain a record of the disposition of the excess or surplus property in accordance with a proper record retention schedule.